 Silk is an amazing textile.
-It’s breathable, hypoallergenic, all-natural, and beautifully soft.
+It’s breathable, hypoallergenic, all-natural and beautifully soft.
 Given its many superior qualities, it’s not surprising that manufacturers have created a host of man-made products that try to mimic the look and feel of real silk.
-At the top of the list is polyester, a material made from petroleum byproducts that really have nothing in common with silk except texture.
+At the top of the list is polyester, a material made from petroleum biproducts that really has nothing in common with silk except texture.

 So how do you tell the difference?

 Both silk and polyester have a distinct shine.
 With silk, the shine comes from the structure of the fibers which are like miniature light-reflecting prisms.
 The shine in polyester varies as a result of blending the polymer with other materials like cotton, satin or real silk.
 Even on its own, however, polyester is invariably shiny and becomes even more so with wear, age and ironing.
 Unlike silk, however, the shine in polyester is always “white”.
 Genuine silk changes color when you tilt it, refracting the light as it passes through the prisms in the fiber.
 Move the cloth in front of a light source.
 If the shimmering is just a consistent white shine, it’s polyester.
 If the reflected light changes color, it’s probably silk.

 Most high-quality patterned silks create the design by weaving different colored threads into the fabric.
 It is possible to print patterns onto silk, however, so seeing a printed design doesn’t automatically mean you’re looking at polyester.
 There’s an easy way to tell the difference.
 Printed silk patterns can be seen from both sides of the material while polyester doesn’t allow the pattern to show through to the other side.
 Turn the material over.
 If the pattern doesn’t show through, it’s not silk.
 Most patterned polyester fabrics will simply be backed by a solid color.